 Wildlife, great and small

 Obvious to all walkers on the Reserve are the Eastern Grey Kangaroos, which abound in the area.
-Less frequently seen are a small number of Swamp Wallabies.
-Echidnas are among the smaller mammals, though rather shy, as well as brushtail possums which are rarely seen during daytime.
-Foxes prowl the area, but are no match for the vast rabbit and hare population.
+Less frequently seen are a small number of Swamp Wallabies and Red-necked Wallabies.
+Echidnas are among the smaller mammals and their population has been thriving in recent years with many sightings and almost no ant nests untouched.
+Brushtail possums are also present but rarely seen during daytime.
+Foxes prowl the area, but successful control of the rabbit population over the last few years has reduced the abundance of food for them.
 There are also house mice and rats as well as the occasional feral cat.
 If you have seen other animals, please let us know.

-Among the 13 species of reptiles and 7 frogs identified as occurring on the Reserve, bearded dragons and blue tongue lizards are perhaps the most often seen.
-Red bellied blacksnakes and eastern brown snakes are there as well, though usually disappear before they're seen.
+Among the 14 species of reptiles and 7 frogs identified as occurring on the Reserve, bearded dragons and blue tongue lizards are perhaps the most often seen.
+Red bellied blacksnakes and eastern brown snakes are present as well, though are usually quick to make their escape when encountered.

 The Reserve also has areas of habitat suitable for the officially vulnerable Aprasia parapulchella - the pink-tailed worm-lizard, and its presence has been confirmed.